Relocating With Children After Divorce

 The court’s primary focus, however, is on the best interests of the child.
 Does the new location offer better schools or cultural benefits?
 Is there family in the new area?

-Our dedication to our clients and thorough preparation of their cases has ended in positive results for many individuals throughout Ohio.
-Contact us to schedule your confidential consultation with one of our experience family law lawyers.
+Call us at 740-363-0990 to schedule your confidential consultation with one of our experienced family law lawyers.
 Visa and MasterCard are accepted.